goenning/hangman-node/README.md

 $ npm start
 ```

-Navigate to http://localhost:8080/ to start playing.
+Navigate to http://localhost:9090/ to start playing.

 ## How to run it with Docker

 ```
 $ cd path/to/hangman
 $ docker build -t hangman .
-$ docker run -p -t 8080:8080 hangman
+$ docker run -t -p 9090:9090 hangman
 ```

-Navigate to http://localhost:8080/ to start playing.
+Navigate to http://localhost:9090/ to start playing.

 # Bonus!